ConceptaNjolima/MyTNTResources/Stretch topics/API Requests.md

 ## Stretch

+To view additional API services available for testing: [https://jsonplaceholder.typicode.com](https://jsonplaceholder.typicode.com)

 1. Dynamic CSS class names
     * If a to do is marked as `completed: true` make the background green
     * If a to do is marked as `completed: false` make the background yellow

-2. Create a component that has one function that makes (2) API calls
+2. Create a component that has one function that executes (2) API calls

     The two API calls should be:
     * `https://jsonplaceholder.typicode.com/comments`
     * `https://jsonplaceholder.typicode.com/todos`

-    A few questions the NTs should think about:
+    A few questions the NTs should explore:

     * What is a composition service?
 And why do you need one?
     * What happens if one of the two API calls fails?